-route, (ii) whether to search an already-discovered product, and (iii) whether to purchase a searched product.
+Our goal is to model three decisions consumers make: (i) whether to discover additional products by choosing a (new) search route or by choosing to view more products in the current search route, (ii) whether to search an already-discovered product, and (iii) whether to purchase a searched product.
 To achieve this, we build on the Greminger framework which models discovery, search, and purchase decisions jointly.
-In this model, consumers can discover products through several different discovery technologies, which correspond to the different search routes consumers can take to discover products in our empirical application.
+In our model, consumers can discover products through several different discovery technologies, which correspond to the different search routes consumers can take to discover products in our empirical application.